openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

 > - a unit (`DAY`, `MONTH`, `YEAR`)
 > - a quantity of units.

-Thus, the previous example could also be defined as:
+The previous example could also be defined as:

 ```py
 from openfisca_core import periods